\\

 A

-Provide a parametric representation of $A$.
+Provide a parametric representation of A.

 Exercise 3: Different Bases in 3D Space